 Who Must Comply?

-Onsite water reuse system are required for new, large development projects in San Francisco.
+Onsite water reuse systems are required for new development projects of 250,000 gross square feet or greater in San Francisco.

 Onsite water reuse systems represent a significant opportunity to transform the way water is managed in buildings.
 By matching alternate water sources with the right end use, such as irrigating landscapes and flushing toilets and urinals, onsite water reuse systems offset valuable potable water supplies and unlock the potential for more resilient and sustainable water management.
 The SFPUC administers the Onsite Water Reuse Program, which allows for the collection, treatment, and use of alternate water sources for non-potable applications in individual buildings and at the district-scale.
 San Francisco is also part of a national effort through the National Blue Ribbon Commission to overcome barriers to onsite water reuse.

 Onsite water reuse systems are required for new, large development projects in San Francisco.
 Effective since 2015, Article 12C of the San Francisco Health Code (commonly known as the Non-potable Water Ordinance) requires the following:

 - New development projects of 250,000 square feet or more of gross floor area that haven’t received a site permit prior to November 1, 2016 are required to install and operate an onsite non-potable water system to treat and reuse available graywater, rainwater, and foundation drainage for toilet and urinal flushing and irrigation, and

 - New development projects of 40,000 square feet or more of gross floor area are required to prepare water budget calculations assessing the amount of available rainwater, graywater, and foundation drainage, and the demands for toilet and urinal flushing and irrigation.